harvanchik/tailwind-template/README.md

 ## Working in Development

-To work in a development environment, run the `dev` npm script.
+To work in a development environment, run the `dev` NPM script.
 To do so, use either method outlined below.

-- Run `npm run dev` in the root folder of the project.
+- Run `pnpm run dev` in the root folder of the project.
 - Use the NPM scripts shortcut in the [bottom left corner of the File Explorer tab in VS Code](https://imgur.com/a/pLlZvpk.png).

 This will start a **long-running watch process** that will **generate** your styles **on-demand** instead of generating everything in advance.
 This is extremely useful for making development quicker and more efficient.
 In the terminal, you should see the initial compile message and the amount of time it took.
 Anytime you save an HTML file, the **tailwind.css** file, or the **tailwind.config.js** file, the CSS will be processed and re-compiled.
 These styles will not be minified in the development process.